 Reading and Listening

-YOU SHOULD read good literature and guard yourself.◊
+You might read good literature and guard yourself.

 Let the Animal Form and the Crystal Form both Speak